globalcitizen/svglover/README.md

 Note that because it is specifically written for LÖVE, it is probably not useful for other [Lua](http://www.lua.org/) environments.

+Also note that I basically only test it with the output of [primitive](https://github.com/fogleman/primitive), which generates simple SVGs automatically from bitmap/raster images.
+(This could be viewed as a form of compression)

 The latest code can always be found at [Github](https://github.com/globalcitizen/svglover).

 ## News